dikortis/LetsTalkETC/Episodes/Episode_12.md

 involved
-and also not having a very low opportunity cost of attacking the network mm-hmm and if you look together very very well you can merge mine a coin and then do proof of proof and it's not a replacements not one or the other there yeah the more technology that can be used together
+and also not having a very low opportunity cost of attacking the network and if you look together very well you can merge mine a coin and then do proof of proof and it's not a replacements not one or the other there the more technology that can be used together